puterboy/HAOS-kiosk/haoskiosk/README.md

    - Create simple screensavers using a loop to iterate through an image folder and call `launch_url`

+     See 'examples' folder for simple Bash script example screensaver.

 2. Use custom command(s) to change internal parameters of HAOSKiosk and the luakit browser configuration.